As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

 There are ways to work on improving your skin's condition, rather than trying to cover it up.

-There are several non-surgical facelift systems which can bring back a youthful glow, and reduce wrinkles.
+There are several non-surgical facelift systems that can bring back a youthful glow, and reduce wrinkles.
 My personal favourite is Omnilux Revive.
 Whether you have a monthly salon treatment or do it yourself at home, it's fantastic for evening out your skin tone and diminishing wrinkles.

 - Grown-up beauty: Less is more for mature skin | Mail Online

-Beauty expert KAY MONTANO speaks to Sixties model Twiggy about how her simple make-up look enhances her natural radiance and is an inspiration to us all.
+Beauty expert KAY MONTANO speaks to Sixties model Twiggy about how her simple makeup look enhances her natural radiance and is an inspiration to us all.